Skip to Main Content

 • Ask your care team if they can suggest a local health care provider who would be right for you.

 • Check with your insurance company.
 The back of your insurance card has a phone number to call.
 Ask for a list of health care providers near you who take your insurance plan.
 Also, you can use the insurance company’s website to search for a health care provider who accepts your plan.
-Ask your insurance company if a referral is required for specialty care.
+Ask your insurance company if a referral is required for specialty care and if they have a preferred pharmacy.

 • If you need a specialist, your care team can give you information about the type of health care provider and care needed.
 Your local primary care provider (PCP) can also refer you to a specialist in your area.